 "SEC.
-123. HEALTH PROFESSIONAL CHRONIC SHORTAGE DEMONSTRATION PROJECT,
+123. HEALTH PROFESSIONAL CHRONIC SHORTAGE DEMONSTRATION PROJECT.

-"(a) PILOT PROGRAMS.-The Secretary may, through area offices, fund pilot programs for tribes and tribal organizations to address chronic shortages of health professionals.

-"(b) PURPOSE.-It is the purpose of the health professions demonstration project under this section to-

-"(1) provide direct clinical and practical experience in a service area to health professions students and residents from medical schools;
+- "(a) PILOT PROGRAMS.-The Secretary may, through area offices, fund pilot programs for tribes and tribal organizations to address chronic shortages of health profes- - "(b) PURPOSE.-It is the purpose of the health professions demonstration project under this section to- - '(1) provide direct clinical and practical experience in a service area to health profes-

-"(2) improve the quality of health care for Indians by assuring access to qualified health care professionals; and be composed of representatives from the tribes and communities in the service area that will be served by the program.
+- sions students and residents from medical schools: - "(2) improve the quality of health care for Indians by assuring access to qualified health care professionals; and - "(3) provide academic and scholarly opportunities for health professionals serving Indian people by identifying and utilizing all academic and scholarly resources of the re- - '(c) ADVISORY BOARD.-A pilot program established under subsection (a) shall incorporate a program advisory board that shall be composed of representatives from the tribes and communities in the service area that will be served by the program.